vnoelifant/msr-final-nao/README.md

  ## General Flow

 1. User speaks to NAO.
-2. A client python application connected to NAO converts the speech to text and sends the text to the Watson Assistant API.
+2. A client python application extracts speech in form of a .wav file.
-3. The Watson Assistant API takes the text input, analyzed for intents (purposes of user inputs), and builds a dialogue that determines the responses NAO will give.
+3. Python application sends the .wav file to Watson Speech to Text Service.
+4. Watson Speech to Text converts the speech to text.
+5. Watson Assistant analyzes makes a call to the Watson Tone Analyzer via IBM Cloud function
+6. Watson Tone Analyzer analyzes the tone and returns tone back to Watson Assistant via IBM Cloud Function.
+7. The tone is saved as a context variable and stored in the IBM Cloudant JSON database for tracking the flow of the dialogue.
+8. Watson Assistant makes an additional function call to Watson Studio to retrieve intelligent response generated via trained machine learning model.
+9. Watson Studio sends back the response back to Watson Assistant via IBM Cloud Function.
-4. The Watson Assistant API sends the textual responses back to the client Python application.
+10. The Watson Assistant API sends the textual response back to the client Python application.
-5. The client Python application converts the text to speech.
+11. The client Python application converts the text to speech via Nao's Text to Speech function.
-6. Nao speaks response to user.
+12. Nao speaks response to user.
+**NOTE**: Conversation ends based on the state of the emotional tone (saved in the Cloudant DB).
+If For instance, a transition from a sad state to a happy state will trigger an end to the conversation.
+This is all managed in the dialogue nodes of Watson Assistant.
+The node flow is primarily driven by contextual variables representing emotional tone.
+Intents and Entities will be managed via Python Neural Network code in the Jupyter Notebook.

 ## Included components